simpledotorg/simple-server/doc/wiki/experiments.md

 - as intended – We sent an SMS and they visited
 - as received – They actually got an SMS and they visited

-### Why we don't infer visits from appointment creation
+### Why don't we infer visits from appointment creation

 See [tracking visits and the rationale](https://github.com/simpledotorg/simple-server/blob/master/doc/arch/019-ab-testing-enhancements.md#tracking-visits)

 ### Enrollment of patients in consecutive experiments

+Patients enrolled on the 30th day are available to be enrolled in a new experiment 15 days after.
+They become available cyclically, so if two experiments run end to end, the full patient pool is eventually available by the 15th day of the second experiment.

+### Can experiments overlap

+No, only one experiment of a certain type can be active at a time.

 ## Known gotchas

-### Why stale patient notifications don’t go out for the first week
+### Stale patient notifications don’t go out for the first week

-Stale patient eligiblity is calculated on the
+To find eligible patients for stale patient experiments, we do a join on the `reporting_patient_visits` materialised view and filter visits by current month.
+In India, routine matview refreshes occur weekly, so from the beginning of the month until the first matview refresh of the month(upto a week), there are no eligible patients for stale patient experiments.
+So no notifications go out during that time.

+### Evicted patients continue to be part of the experiment flow

+Even after patients are evicted from an experiment, we continue to check if they have visited for the rest of the experiment and mark their visit.
+An explanation for this can be found [here](#why-we-mark-visits-of-evicted-patients).